 Choosing The Best SD Card For Your Canon 7Dmkii

-The Canon 7Dmkii SD card is only supports a UHS-I type memory card so buying a UHS-II card would be a waste of money.
+The Canon 7Dmkii SD card only supports a UHS-I type memory card so buying a UHS-II card would be a waste of money.
 One of the main advantages of SD cards over CF cards is price and they are only slightly slower at write speeds than CF cards.

 I’m actually really happy Canon added a UHS-I slot to the 7Dmkii along with a CF card slot.
-On the Canon 5Dmkii the SD card slot was UHS only making it almost completely worthless.
+On the Canon 5Dmkii, the SD card slot was UHS only making it almost completely worthless.

 A Bit About Speed.
 Do You Need A Fast Card?

 One of the primary functions of the Canon 7Dmkii is to be a sort of sports action camera.
-It has 10fps of continues shooting for up to 130 Jpegs or 31 Raw files before filling your buffer – which is about 500MB.
+It has 10fps of continuous shooting for up to 130 Jpegs or 31 Raw files before filling your buffer – which is about 500MB.
 Pretty standard these days.